Easy Lobster Corn Chowder Recipe

 - Add the lobster meat and sherry.

-- Simmer for about 15 more minutes, until the potatoes are tender.
+- Cook at a gentle simmer for about 15 more minutes, until the potatoes are tender.

 - Garnish with the chives (or green onion).